Programs

 Feasibility and Implementation

 The Citizen Science Veggetable Trial is small and scalable by design.
-This opportunity came to me as an Extension Master Gardener and fit well within our accessibility framework.
-This trial be implemented on-site at Common Ground Appalachia Institute.
+This opportunity came to us through the Extension Master Gardener program and fit well within our accessibility framework.
+This trial will be implemented on-site at Common Ground Appalachia Institute.

 Anticipated Outcomes